surendhar-bioinformatics/JUMPt/README.md

 To install Anaconda distribution, please refer to: https://www.anaconda.com/

 MATLAB toolbox needed:
-We recommed to use MATLAB R2014 or above.
+We recommed to use MATLAB R2014 (The MathWorks, Inc., Natick, Massachusetts, United States) or above version on Linux, Mac or Windows.
 Our program is mainly use the following toolbox other than basic toolboxes.
 - Global Optimization tool box